KaKariki02/rushHour/README.md

 # Update RushHour 23rd of november

 We have created three files.
-One with the algorithms, one with the classes and one main file.bla
+Algorithms.py contains the algorithms, RushClass.py contains the classes and RushHour is the main file.

 ## Done:
 -Initialisation of a board with a grid system